MartinSimango/dstruct/README.md

 Limitations:
 * You cannot extend structs with unexported embedded fields
-* If a struct pointer is nil the struct's subfields won't be added to the dynamic struct For example
+* If a struct pointer cannot be fully dereferenced then the struct's subfields won't be added to the dynamic struct For example
 ```go